Commercial crab fishing gear

 Mud crabs and blue swimmer crabs

 The main apparatus used by commercial fishers to catch mud crabs and blue swimmer crabs are wire-mesh crab pots and trawl-mesh (nylon) crab pots.
+Crab pots used to take mud crabs require escape vents to be installed.

 The pots are set on the bottom, generally in estuarine or near-shore areas for mud crabs and near-shore and offshore areas for blue swimmer crabs.